-We aren't exactly sure why, but Italian food is what's hot in the streets.
-It could be the success of Eataly and Mario Batali's possible attempt to take over the world, but that's just conjecture, who knows really.
+We aren’t exactly sure why, but Italian food is what’s hot in the streets.
+It could be the success of Eataly, but that’s just conjecture, who knows really.
 What we do know is everyone and their mother is opening an Italian restaurant, and even chefs and restaurateurs with existing establishments are reconceptualizing with the same idea.
-And while we are told all of these new places are the cool things to talk about, you'd be better off knowing there's a little place in Lincoln Park quietly carrying on as one of the best Italian restaurants in town.
+And while we are told all of these new places are the cool things to talk about, you’d be better off knowing there’s a little place in Lincoln Park quietly carrying on as one of the best Italian restaurants in town.

 Riccardo Trattoria is like a page out of Italy.
 And why shouldn’t it be, chef and owner Riccardo Michi grew up in his family’s Milan restaurant, and throughout a long and varied career in the restaurant industry, he ultimately settled on opening this place with his wife and sous chef Veronica (plus the wine bar across the street, Riccardo Enoteca).
 Normally, that’s not the kind of information we bother paying attention to, but in this case that history helps explain why Riccardo Trattoria is able to pull off that classic Italian ambience.
 It’s casual without lacking in service or quality of food, but at the same time classy without being pretentious and stuffy.